Paris Metro: 1930–1950: first inner suburbs are reached

 Bienvenüe's project was nearly completed during the 1920s.
 Paris planned three new lines and extensions of most lines to the inner suburbs, despite the reluctance of Parisians.
 Bienvenüe's inner circular line having been abandoned, the already-built portion between Duroc and Odéon for the creation of a new east–west line that became Line 10, extended west to Porte de Saint-Cloud and the inner suburbs of Boulogne.

 The line C planned by Nord-Sud between Montparnasse station and Porte de Vanves was built as Line 14 (different from present Line 14).
 It extended north in encompassing the already-built portion between Invalides and Duroc, initially planned as part of the inner circular.
 The saturated Belleville funicular tramway would be replaced by a new line, Line 11, extended to Châtelet.
 Lines 10, 11 and 14 were thus the three new lines envisaged under this plan.

-Most lines would eventually en up extended to the inner suburbs.
+Most lines would eventually be extended to the inner suburbs.
 The first to leave the city proper was Line 9, extended in 1934 to Boulogne-Billancourt; followed by Lines 12 south and 1 east in 1934.
 World War II forced authorities to abandon projects such as the extension of Lines 4 and 12 to the northern suburbs.
 By 1949, eight lines had been extended: Line 1 to Neuilly-sur-Seine, Line 3 to Levallois-Perret, Line 5 to Pantin, Line 7 to Ivry-sur-Seine, Line 8 to Charenton, Line 9 to Boulogne-Billancourt, Line 11 to Les Lilas and Line 12 to Issy-les-Moulineaux.

-World War II had a massive impact on the Métro.
+World War II had a massive impact on the Metro.
 Services were limited and many stations closed.
-The risk of bombing meant the service between Place d'Italie and Étoile was transferred from Line 5 to Line 6, so that most of the elevated portions of the Métro would be on Line 6.
+The risk of bombing meant the service between Place d'Italie and Étoile was transferred from Line 5 to Line 6, so that most of the elevated portions of the Metro would be on Line 6.
 As a result, Lines 2 and 6 now form a circle.
 Most stations were too shallow to be used as bomb shelters.
 The French Resistance used the tunnels to conduct swift assaults throughout Paris.

 It took a long time to recover after liberation in 1944.
 Many stations, such as Liège, had not reopened by the 1960s while some others, such as Champ de Mars and Saint-Martin, never reopened.
-On 23 March 1948, the CMP (the underground) and the STCRP (bus and tramways) merged to form the RATP, still running the Métro and most of Paris's public transportation services today.
+On 23 March 1948, the CMP (the underground) and the STCRP (bus and tramways) merged to form the RATP, still running the Metro and most of Paris's public transportation services today.